-Christians are redeemed for the purpose of influencing others (Matthew 5:14-16) and making a difference in this world (Ephesians 2:10).
-However, it is possible to forfeit our God-given influence by choosing to blend into and take on the attitudes and behaviors of our culture.
-If we blend in for long enough we eventually become powerless to effect change and spiritually useless (Matthew 5:13).
+Christians are redeemed for the sole purpose of influencing others (Matthew 5:14-16) and making a difference in this world (Ephesians 2:10).
+We minimize our ability to influence when we choose to blend in and take on the attitudes and behaviors of our culture.
+Taking on attitudes of worldliness, selfishness and unforgiveness will cause Christians to become powerless to effect change and spiritually useless (Matthew 5:13).

 Humans are extraordinarily perceptive when comes to sensing social patterns.
-No sane individual wants to be branded as a weirdo, so we carefully monitor and regulate our public behavior.
+No one really wants to be branded as strange, so we carefully monitor and regulate our public behavior.
 Christians are pros at this.
 The minute we get saved we take a look around at what other Christians are doing or not doing and dutifully fall in line.
-If none of the other Christians are dropping F-bombs we stop dropping F-bombs (at least in front of people).
+If none of the other Christians we know are dropping F-bombs we stop dropping F-bombs.
 If none of the other Christians are drinking beer we steer clear of beer.
-If the other Christians are going to Bible study, we get our butts to a Bible study.
-We alter our external behavior to fit into whatever Christian culture we are a part of, oftentimes without changing the attitudes of our heart (Romans 12:2).
+If other Christians are going to Bible study, we get our butts to a Bible study.
+We alter our external behavior to fit into whatever Christian culture we are a part of.
+None of these things are bad things.
+However, sometimes we do this without changing the attitudes of our heart (Romans 12:2).
 Regulating behavior is not necessarily wrong or sinful.
 There are times when it is even healthy (Proverbs 16:32).
 However, simply copycatting good behavior falls painfully short of God’s will for our lives.
 God wants more for His people than wrong thinking covered-up with right behavior.
 He wants to transform our thinking so that our behavior falls in line with what the Bible says rather than simply settling for behavior that “appears Christian” on the surface.
 Transformation cannot happen without effort on our part.
 We have to want it, pray for it and work our tails off to get it (Philippians 2:12, Ephesians 4:17-32).

 Everybody understands what it means to be smart.
 Smart people can read, write and solve tricky mathematical equations.
 Smart people speak well and they know how to get things done.
 Smart is good.
-Wisdom is better and infinitely harder to define (Proverbs 2:12-16).
+The Bible teaches wisdom is better (Proverbs 2:12-16).
 Wisdom empowers people to think like God thinks and to see problems, situations and people from His perspective (James 3:17).
 Wisdom enables people to look at every side of an issue and think through all the conceivable outcomes of issues.
 Wisdom enables people to know good advice when they hear it and teaches them to tactfully ignore bad counsel (Proverbs 13:10) Wise people know when to give a little so they can get a lot and they know when they should go to war to eventually achieve peace.
 Wisdom is gift.
-God bestows wisdom on those humble enough to admit they don’t have it (2nd Chronicles 1:7-12, Proverbs 1:7, Proverbs 2:6, James 1:5).
+God bestows wisdom on those humble enough to ask for it (2nd Chronicles 1:7-12, Proverbs 1:7, Proverbs 2:6, James 1:5).

-It is human nature to hunger for approval and acceptance.
-However, there are times when that aspect of our human nature bumps up against God’s will for our lives.
-Anytime a Christian chooses being liked over the freedom to speak out against anything God clearly labels sin we break the heart of God and limit our usefulness for the Kingdom.
+Humans universally hunger for approval and acceptance.
+Unfortunately, sometimes that aspect of our human nature bumps up against God’s will for our lives.
+Anytime a Christian chooses being liked over speaking against sin or speaking up for God we settle for less than the best, break the heart of God and limit our usefulness for the Kingdom.

-Our world is getting darker and scarier by the day and the darkness is not going anywhere anytime soon (Matthew 24:7-13).
-In a world where sin is celebrated and there is a clear and present danger that biblical Christianity will be criminalized.
+The world is getting darker by the day and the darkness is not going anywhere anytime soon (Matthew 24:7-13).
+In a world where sin is celebrated and there is a constant danger biblical Christianity will be criminalized.
 It is imperative God’s people do not settle for anything less than being the world changers we are called to be.